 There are numerous places to fish from the shore on the lake.
 Some of the more convenient areas are at the dead end of Ward Rd., the fishing platform near the Park Office and under the St. Rt.
 73 bridge.

 Visit the Caesar Creek Young Angler's Pond, exclusively for kids under 16 years of age.

 All anglers must have a valid Ohio fishing license.

 The 2,830-acre lake is an unlimited horsepower designation.
-We have Five launch ramps that are situated around the lake.
+There are five launch ramps that are situated around the lake.
 They are:

-For Boat Storage options we have a Dry Moorage Area that holds 64 Boats.
+For Boat Storage options there is a Dry Moorage Area that holds 64 Boats.

 To be put on a waitlist please call (937) 382-1096

 The Marina now sells boat registrations.
 Please call (513) 897-1092 for more info.